offen/offen/docs/running-offen/running-offen.md

 ## Downloads

 Offen is distributed as a single binary file, and is currently built for Linux, Windows and MacOS.
-You can [download the latest release][repo-releases] from our GitHub repository or from <https://get.offen.dev>.
+You can [download the most recent release][repo-releases] from our GitHub repository or from <https://get.offen.dev>.

 [repo-releases]: https://github.com/offen/offen/releases